George Alencherry: Historical overview

-Attempts made by George Alencherry
+Attempts by Alencherry

-Major Archbishop George Alencherry, from the date of his installation, emphasised the need for unity in liturgical celebration and expressed that it was his most important task.
-However, his attempts were met with protests from the diocesan priests of Ernakulam-Angamaly.
-Meanwhile, George Alencherry was successful in persuading the Synod of the Syro-Malabar Church to legislate on liturgical unification and in bringing more dioceses into the implementation of the decision made in 1999.
+Alencherry, from the date of his installation, emphasised the need for the rubrical uniformity in the celebration of the Mass and expressed that it was his most important task.
+However, his attempts were met with protests from the diocesan priests and laity of the Archdiocese of Ernakulam-Angamaly.
+Meanwhile, George Alencherry was successful in persuading the Synod of the Syro-Malabar Church to legislate on rubrical uniformity (as known as 50:50 formula) and in bringing more dioceses into the implementation of the decision made in 1999.
 The Synod in 2020 approved the revised form of the liturgy and it was confirmed in 2021, both by the pope and the Synod.
-Meanwhile, protests erupted in the Archdiocese of Ernakulam-Angamaly lead by a number of priests.
-This was accompanied by the land scam allegation which lead to the installation of Antony Kariyil as the metropolitan vicar of the major archbishop.
-The metropolitan vicar, being responsible for the ordinary administration of the archdiocese, met the pope in November 2021 and issued an order of dispensation from the decision made by the synod.
-Initially, some other dioceses also followed the same path but later revoked the dispensation.
-But Antony Kariyil has maintained its stand and the major section of priests of Ernakulam-Angamaly vehemently bargaining for a Latinised rite.
+Meanwhile, protests erupted in the Archdiocese of Ernakulam-Angamaly led by a number of priests and laities.
+This was followed by the land scam allegation which led to the installation of Antony Kariyil as the metropolitan vicar of the major archbishop.
+The metropolitan vicar, being responsible for the ordinary administration of the archdiocese, met the pope in November 2021 and issued an order of dispensation from the decision made by the synod on the question of the rubric versus populum, in the disguise of having papal accent.
+Initially, some other dioceses also followed the same path but later revoked the dispensation, following explicit rebuke from the Holy See.
+Antony Kariyil was later forced to resign but the major section of the priests of Ernakulam-Angamaly continues their dissent, thus in effect maintaining the rubric versus populum in the celebration of the Mass, albeit illicitly.